nteract/semiotic/public/assets/markdown/xyframe.md

 ### margin: { _number_ | _object_ }

-If _margin_ is specified, sets the margin(s) on the frame.
 The margin can be set to one number, which is applied equally to all sides, or as an object.

 ```jsx
 /*Single number option */